 - True Companions: She has this with Vignette and Philo to some extent.

-- Unproblematic Prostitution: This is a bit up in the air; Faeries are considerably more relaxed about sex than humans are, and Tourmaline works in an environment with a Madame who takes good care of her employees.
-She obviously finds being a sex worker a bit of a comedown after having been the equivalent of the Poet Laureate back in Tirnanoc, but when Vignette suggests joining her in the trade her main concern is that Vignette doesn't have the right mindset for it, rather than the job being degrading.
+- Unproblematic Prostitution: This is a bit up in the air, as Faeries are considerably more relaxed about sex than humans are, plus Tourmaline works in a relatively safe environment with a Madam who takes good care of her employees.
+She obviously finds being a sex worker a bit of a comedown after having been the equivalent of the Poet Laureate back in Tirnanoc, but when Vignette suggests joining her in the trade her main concern is that Vignette doesn't have the right mindset for it and would likely end up shanking one of the customers, rather than the job itself being degrading.

 - You Gotta Have Blue Hair: Like many of the other Fae sex workers, as they dye their hair to look more exotic to human customers.

 - Brutal Honesty: He mixes this with being a Snark Knight, but he's not afraid to put things bluntly and doesn't put up with people looking down on him.